hsivonen/encoding_rs/README.md

 * Converts ASCII to UTF-16 up to the first non-ASCII byte.
 * Converts UTF-16 to ASCII up to the first non-Basic Latin code unit.

+## API surprises to watch out for

+The encoder API encodes to the [_output encoding_](https://encoding.spec.whatwg.org/#output-encodings) of the `Encoding` that methods are invoked on.
+That is, you can't use this crate to produce output in UTF-16LE, UTF-16BE, or replacement, since the output encoding for those encodings is UTF-8!
+(Changing the API to make this more obvious from the API shape itself would now be a semver break.)

 ## Integration with `std::io`

 Notably, the above feature list doesn't include the capability to wrap